codechefvitbhopal/Resource-Buffer/Week 1: Coding Fundamentals/README.md

 Conditional statements are part of our everyday lives.
 As people, we can think about situations and make decisions based on what we observe or know to be true.

 In programming, a great example of a condition is a password.
-Passwords are “if, then” logic statements: If a user enters the correct password, then they can access the program.</p>
+Passwords are “if, else” logic statements: If a user enters the correct password, then they can access the program.</p>

 <h4 align="left">C++:</h4>